 Start about 7- 9 am in Summer and 9 - 11 am in Winter (after dew dried out).
 Allow about 4 hours for one coat to 70 - 80 sq M with one person.
-Don't be tempted to paint (late) in afternoon when evening dew will fall on still curing V790 and will affect the curing.
-(See Chapter 3.3 for more details)

-Ensure surface to be coated is thoroughly clean and dry to touch.
-Generally, you may start a E2100 primer coat (not top coats!) even if light dew is still on surface, providing a warm sunny day follows.
+Don't be tempted to paint (late) in afternoon when evening dew will fall on still curing PAINTNFORGET (Or E4115) and will affect the curing.
+Surfaces to be completely dry.
+E2100 is the exception and maybe applied on damp, not wet surfaces (See Chapter 3.1 next page for more details) Ensure surface to be coated is thoroughly clean and dry to touch.
+Generally, you may start a E2100 primer coat (not topcoats!) even if light dew is still on surface, providing a warm sunny day follows.